ciskiwitch/ciskiwitch.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student and researcher in <a href="https://en.wikipedia.org/wiki/Social_psychology">Social Psychology</a> at the <a href="https://www.usc.edu/">University of Southern California</a>.
-My main areas of interest are morality and behavior change.
+I am a PhD student and researcher in Psychology at the University of Southern California.
+My areas of research include morality and behavior change.
 I use methods including text analysis, surveys, and experiments to answer questions such as:
 <br>
 <ul>
   <li>How do people think about transformative experiences?</li>